-Seniors have a choice as to what provider they prefer, what type of care they need, and when the care is needed.
+Seniors have a choice as to which provider they prefer, what type of care they need, and when the care is required.
 An individual may have someone represent him or her to help manage care if he or she is not comfortable or capable of doing so alone.
-This program may also allow certain family members, with the exception of spouses, to be paid as personal care givers, as long as they are over 18 years of age and pass a basic screening test.
+This program may also allow family members, including spouses in some situations, to be paid as personal caregivers.
+To be eligible as a caregiver, persons must be over 18 years of age and pass a basic screening test.

 This program is governed by the Alabama Medicaid Agency in collaboration with the Alabama Department of Rehabilitation Services and the Alabama Department of Senior Services.

 Individuals and couples who are over this income level have the option to use a Miller Trust, also called a Qualified Income Trust, to reduce income to within the limit and qualify.
 Money from the Miller Trust is commonly used to help cover medical and care costs of the Medicaid applicant.

-Asset Limits - These limits typically do not change as frequently as does the income limit.
-For the last several years, the limit for a single applicant has been $2,000, and has been $4,000 for a married couple in which both spouses are applying for Medicaid.
-Fortunately, Alabama permits non-applying spouses to retain some of the couple’s net worth and property.
-The couple’s primary residence, valued up to $585,000 (as of 2019), their auto, household items, and personal effects are not counted towards eligibility purposes.
-In addition, the healthier, non-applicant spouse may be able to keep up to $126,420 of their savings and retirement accounts.
-This is referred to as the community spouse resource allowance (CSRA).
+Asset limits typically do not change as frequently as does the income limit.
+For the last several years, the limit for a single applicant has been $2,000, and $4,000 for a married couple in which both spouses are applying for Medicaid.
+Fortunately, Alabama permits non-applicant spouses to keep a larger portion of the couple’s net worth and property.
+(A couple’s assets are considered jointly owned.
+Learn more here

 The Personal Choices program pays cash to a Financial Management Service Agency in place of providing services.
 The Service Agency compensates care providers as determined by an agreed upon plan between the participant and their Personal Choice Program Counselor.
 Plans can include the following types of care: